rkat7/Omni_Parking/README.md

 ![](Haarpark.gif)

-2. For a step-by-step explanation, [youtube video](https://www.youtube.com/watch?v=y1M5dNkvCJc) can be referred.
-It explains the approach and also the high-level functionality of code.

-3. Ipython Notebook should be treated as the 'main' program which calls uses all the other modules.
+Ipython Notebook should be treated as the 'main' program which calls uses all the other modules.